box/developer.box.com/content/guides/applications/app-types/platform-apps.md

 ## When to use

-A Custom App is best used when the application:
+A Platform App is best used when the application:

 - Wants to use [OAuth 2.0][oauth2], [JWT][jwt] or [Client Credentials Grant][cc] for authentication.
 - Wants to upload and download files